philthephatman/awesome-hacking-lists/hackwith.md

 ## CSS

+- [trape](https://github.com/boxug/trape) - People tracker on the Internet: Learn to track the world, to avoid being traced.
 - [hashview](https://github.com/hashview/hashview) - A web front-end for password cracking and analytics
 - [whatsinmyredis](https://github.com/dxa4481/whatsinmyredis) - A CSRF demonstration of stealing local Redis data, and encrypting all Redis instances on a local network
 - [chromebackdoor](https://github.com/graniet/chromebackdoor) - Chromebackdoor is a pentest tool, this tool use a MITB technique for generate a windows executable ".exe" after launch run a malicious extension or  script on most popular browsers, and send all DOM datas on command and control.